gamitej/Flask/Token/jwt/README.md

 ### Header
 The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.

+### Payload
+The second part of the token is the payload, which contains the claims.
+Claims are statements about an entity (typically, the user) and additional data.
+There are three types of claims: registered, public, and private claims.